 INSEAD does not state a minimum requirement for years of work experience.
 However, it is important for candidates to be aware that they are being considered against other candidates with an average of 5.6 years of experience.

 What is the average number of years of work experience for admission to INSEAD’s MBA program? (or, What is the average age of an INSEAD student?)

-The average number of years of work experience among students in Kellogg’s MBA program is 6.
+The average number of years of work experience among students in INSEAD's MBA program is 5.6.
 The average age of an INSEAD MBA student is 29 years.

 What is the average starting salary for graduates of the INSEAD MBA program?

-The average starting salary for INSEAD MBA graduates is $109800 (median salary, US dollars).
+The average starting salary for INSEAD MBA graduates is $105,900 (mean salary, US dollars).
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is INSEAD's full-time MBA program?

 INSEAD offers a 1 year MBA program.
-This begins in September and ends in January.
+Students may begin in September or January for a 10-month term.

 What are the application deadlines for INSEAD's MBA program?